U.S. Citizenship and Naturalization Services

-Some U.S. permanent residents would like to become U.S. citizens and some people are U.S. citizens already and do not know it.
+Some U.S. permanent residents would like to become U.S. citizens; some people are U.S. citizens already and do not know it.
 We assist clients in both situations.
 See below for more information on naturalization and citizenship.

 U.S. permanent residents (LPRs) (i.e. those who have a “green card”) may apply to become U.S. citizens.
-If the LPR has been married to a U.S. citizen for three years, then he or she can apply three years after obtaining LPR status.
-Otherwise, the LPR must usually wait (there are exceptions) to apply until five years after obtaining LPR status.
-Most applicants can apply 90 days before their three or five-year anniversary of their LPR status.
+If the LPR has been married to a U.S. citizen for three years, then, after receiving LPR status, they can apply for citizenship.
+Otherwise, the LPR must usually wait five years (with certain exceptions).
+Most applicants can apply 90 days before their LPR status’s third or fifth anniversary.

 A child born outside the U.S. may be a U.S. citizen at birth if one parent or both parents were U.S. citizens at the time of his/her birth and other requirements are met.